 Wilner D, Greenway EG, Cirino LA & Miller CW (2020).
 Long-term reproductive success is predicted by sexual behavior and impaired by temporary nutritional stress during sexual maturation.
-Behavioural Processes. in press.
+Behavioural Processes.
+175: 104122.
+Link.

 Greenway EG, Cirino LA, Wilner D, Somjee U, Anagnostou ME, Hepple RT & Miller CW (2020).
 Extreme variation in testes size in an insect is linked to recent mating activity.
 Journal of Evolutionary Biology.
 33:142-150.
 PDF

 Emberts Z, Miller CW, Skojec C, Shepherd R, St. Mary C (2020).
 Leaf-footed bugs possess multiple hidden contrasting color signals, but only one is associated with increased body size.
 Ecology & Evolution. in press.

 Allen PE & Miller CW (2020).
 The hidden cost of group living for aggregating juveniles in a sexually dimorphic species.
 Biological Journal of the Linnean Society. in press.